movementkitchen/website/src/pages/movement-coaching/index.md

 ---
 title: Movement coaching
 ---
-We will work together to create a strategy and a realistic timeline of your return to the activities you love.
+We will work together to figure out:
+1. What is the problem?
+2. What is the mechanism of injury/reinjury?
+3. What is the recovery strategy?
+4. What is the timeline of your recovery and building back towards your fitness goals?

+My task is to break your big goals into smaller achievable ones.
 Step by step, you can go back to jumping on a trampoline without leaking, running a marathon after the baby, lifting weights, going to yoga/Pilates, carrying children, skiing, surfing, climbing or whatever matters to you.
-My task is to break this goal into smaller achievable ones.

 You can choose between in-person sessions in our London E10 studio, online sessions or the physical-online combination.